-Specifically, I’ve added back around 500 calories to my daily diet in the form of extra veggies, daily 1/2 cup servings of low glycemic fruits such as blueberries, peaches and strawberries, Greek Yogurt, wine and small servings of extra dark 85% chocolate.
-I’ve also been experimenting with small servings of lentils and black beans and so far so good – my weight has stayed nice and stable!
+Specifically, I’ve added back around 500 calories to my daily diet in the form of extra veggies, a daily 1/2 cup serving of low glycemic fruit such as blueberries, peaches and strawberries, perhaps some Greek Yogurt which I eat as a side-dish to Indian food, wine and small servings of extra dark 85% chocolate.
+I’ve also been experimenting with small servings of lentils, white beans and black beans in chillis and so far so good – my weight has stayed nice and stable!
 Most days I eat between 25-30 g net carbs and around 1600-1700 calories.
 Let me tell you that it’s been so enjoyable to eat massive amounts of veggies and to add some berries back to my diet!
-Each night I enjoy a pre-bedtime snack of 1/2 cup of berries, usually frozen bluberries, with a couple of scoops of vanilla flavored fresh whipped cream.
+Each night I enjoy a pre-bedtime snack of 1/2 cup of berries, usually frozen blueberries, with a couple of scoops of vanilla flavored fresh whipped cream.
 Combining fat with any carbohydrate is always a good idea as it slows down the release of insulin and ensures you are full and don’t suffer any blood sugar dips.

 As you all know, a low carb high fat diet is not about eating large servings of protein.
 Studies have shown that protein eaten in excess promotes oxidation and activates biological pathways that makes the body age faster.